Housing Sign-Up FAQs

 Is there a required deposit?

-A $150 advance payment will be charged to your University student account after Housing Sign-Up closes on Sunday, April 15, 2018.
-A credit for the advance payment will be added to your student account in spring 2019.
+No. A $150 advance payment will be charged to your University student account after Housing Sign-Up closes on April 15.
+A credit for the advance payment will be added to your student account in spring 2020.

 What if I change my mind about my assignment?

-Students may log on and change their hall/room assignment as many times as they wish during Housing Sign-Up from October 3 through April 15 based on the phases.
+Students may log on and change their hall/room assignment as many times as they wish during Housing Sign-Up through April 15.

 Traditionally, during the last three weeks in August there is a room freeze to solidify room assignments.
 The room freeze remains in effect for the first two weeks of the fall semester.
-Room Change Requests are available through MyHousing online the first Monday of the semester.
-There is also a room freeze the last four weeks of the Fall semester, which remains in effect through the first couple of weeks of the Spring Semester.
+Room Change Requests are available through MyHousing online the first Monday of the semester at 8 a.m.
+There is also a room freeze the last four weeks of the fall semester which remains in effect through the first couple of weeks of the spring semester.

 I want to live on-campus, but I haven't been admitted at the University of Illinois Urbana-Champaign yet.
-How do I complete a 2018–2019 Residence Hall Contract?
+How do I complete a 2019–2020 University Housing Contract?

 Housing Sign-Up is for current University Housing residents who want to live on-campus in University Housing.
 Current residents are given priority to choose a room.

-Will I receive a confirmation if I have successfully completed the Residence Hall Contract?
+Will I receive a confirmation if I have successfully completed the University Housing Contract?
 Can I make changes?

-You will receive an email confirmation after you successfully complete the 2018-2019 Residence Hall Contract.
-If you do not receive the email confirmation, you do not have a completed Housing Contract.
-Please log back in to make sure you checked the box at the very end of the process, which serves as your electronic signature.
-The checked box also indicates that you have read and agree to the terms and conditions of the University Residence Hall Contract.
+You will receive an email confirmation after you successfully complete you University Housing Contract.
+If you do not receive the email confirmation, you do not have a completed contract.
+Log back in to make sure you checked the box at the very end of the process, which serves as your electronic signature.
+The checked box also indicates that you have read and agree to the terms and conditions of the University Housing Contract.

 Please contact Housing Information at (217) 333-7111 if you have any questions.